hmemcpy/hmemcpy.com/content/posts/supercharging-your-resharper-navigation-fu-with-camel-humps/index.md

 title = "Supercharging your ReSharper navigation-fu with Camel Humps" date = 2011-05-09T01:30:34Z
 +++
-I blog about <a href="http://www.jetbrains.com/resharper/" target="_blank">ReSharper</a> a *lot*, mostly due to it's being an awesome product which greatly improves my productivity.
+I blog about <a href="http://www.jetbrains.com/resharper/" target="_blank">ReSharper</a> a *lot*, mostly due to its being an awesome product which greatly improves my productivity.
 One of the major tips any ReSharper user is given - use the keyboard shortcuts.
 A lot.
 Some even go completely mouseless!

 <!-- more -->